Communication

 The response from the POST request will indicate the newly created message status is "pending", and also includes the message uid.

-Once the message is validated on vcita, we will trigger a webhook indicating the status is "active".
+Once the message is validated on inTandem, we will trigger a webhook indicating the status is "active".

 Appendix 1: Communication-app interface

-Child routes that the main app needs to implement under the redirect URI route
+The main app needs to implement child routes under the redirect URI route.

 Channels